 According to legend, mostarda was invented by chance in medieval times.

 In an apothecary shop, a piece of melon fell unnoticed into a barrel filled with honey.

 When it was later discovered, the melon was still as delicious as if it had been freshly picked (honey, which is virtually moisture-free, is an excellent preservative) [source].

 Mostarda itself takes on different ingredients in different regions, incorporating local fruits—whatever is plentiful in the region.
-Raisins, nuts and other ingredients can be added.
+Raisins, nuts, spices and other ingredients can be added.

 As one source notes, almost every town in the Po valley has its own recipe.

 There are many, many mostarda recipes, from grape and fig (uva e ficchi) to vegetable mustards (also candied) modern recipes with non-Italian ingredients, from cardamom pods to pineapple and pumpkin.